Gift to research center in Clackamas County is largest ever

 "Internet access across the entire farm is something our faculty have been asking about for some time.
 The Casale gift will help make this possible, too," Bondi said.
-"We see the opportunity to be able to collect, monitor, and process data in the field, manage and monitor irrigation schedules, remotely, plus a variety of other data and
+"We see the opportunity to be able to collect, monitor, and process data in the field, manage and monitor irrigation schedules, remotely, plus a variety of other data and field management activities."

 Carl and Kim are both graduates of Oregon State University with degrees in agricultural economics.
 They met as freshmen at OSU.
 Carl's career includes work with Monsanto Company for many years — from sales representative to CFO.
 In addition, Carl was president and CEO for CHS, Inc. — a global agribusiness cooperative.
 He is currently a senior partner at Ospraie Management, LLC and is focused on identifying and investing in the next generation of agricultural production technologies.
 Kim has been connected to the field of biotechnology, too, throughout her career in the pharmaceutical industry.
 Together they manage their family farm — now all planted in blueberries — as well as other holdings in the Willamette Valley.
 The Casales have been actively involved over the years with the OSU Foundation and OSU Alumni Association.